 * The part following Jack being shot down, where we see all the kids crying as the police announce that they've yet to find the actual Santa Claus and Christmas will most likely be cancelled.

 * Jack's song after he's been shot down and landed in the graveyard.
-Until now, he thought he was doing the right thing, and now that he knows that he has essentially ruined Christmas, and it saddens him greatly.
+Until now, he thought he was doing the right thing, but he wasn't.
+Not at all.
+And now he knows that he has essentially ruined Christmas and it saddens him greatly.

 ** The original poem has Jack breaking down in tears when he realizes what he's done.